Executive Education

 TRADING & TECHNOLOGY

-This course provides students with a profound understanding of financial trading, electronic financial markets and technical innovations in this field.
+The elective „Trading & Technology” provides students with a profound understanding of financial trading, electronic financial markets and technical innovations in this field.
 The course will cover both processes and operations (i) of the market itself and (ii) in the interaction between buy side (institutional investors, asset managers) and sell side (bank and brokers) institutions.
-Therefore, foundations of market microstructure theory, the concept of market liquidity, state-of-the-art market models (limit order books, dealer and hybrid markets), principles of order matching and the current regulatory framework of financial trading will be discussed and investigated.

 Any questions?